zetic-ai/ZETIC_MLange_document/docs/_sources/android/deploy-to-android-studio.md

 Deploy to Android Studio
 ========================

- Currently Java Native Interface is provided.
+- MLange supports both for Kotlin and Java implementations

 ## Prerequisite

-1. Model file
+1. Model Key

-    - Model file is provided by ZETIC.ai with URL.
-You can simply use the model url.
+    - You can get Model Key in with `mlange_gen` at Getting-start

 2. Aar Library